 These are the times for real choices and not false ones.
 We are at the moment when our lives must be placed on the line if our nation is to survive its own folly.
 Every man of humane convictions must decide on the protest that best suits his convictions, but we must all protest.

 Now, there is something seductively tempting about stopping there and sending us all off on what in some circles has become a popular crusade against the war in Vietnam.
 I say we must enter that struggle, but I wish to go on now to say something even more disturbing.

 The war in Vietnam is but a symptom of a far deeper malady within the American spirit, and if we ignore this sobering reality, we will find ourselves organizing "clergy and laymen concerned" committees for the next generation.
 They will be concerned about Guatemala and Peru.
 They will be concerned about Thailand and Cambodia.
 They will be concerned about Mozambique and South Africa.
 We will be marching for these and a dozen other names and attending rallies without end, unless there is a significant and profound change in American life and policy.

-AMY GOODMAN: Dr. Martin Luther King, Jr., giving his "Beyond Vietnam" speech at Riverside Church.
-It was April 4, 1967, forty years ago today.
+AMY GOODMAN: Dr. Martin Luther King Jr., giving his "Beyond Vietnam" speech at Riverside Church.
+It was April 4, 1967, 40 years ago today.
 A year later, he was assassinated in Memphis, Tennessee.